endoflife-date/endoflife.date/filebeat.md

 Installed as an agent on your servers, Filebeat monitors the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing.

+Each major release of all Elastic products is supported for at least 18 months from the General Availability date.
+Elastic maintains the most recent minor release from the current major release stream and the most recent minor release from the prior major release stream.

+A [compatibility matrix](https://www.elastic.co/support/matrix) is available for validating compatibility with other Elastic products.